givingjar/filing-cabinet/files/blogging-guide.md

     [2]: /img/ext/some-image.jpg "Some Image Title"
     [3]: http://imagesource.com "Image Source Title"

 Notice how the "Some Image Title" and "Image Source Title" text appears twice.
-Be consistent about this and someday the blog may support generating the image credits automatically using the reference notation.
+Be consistent about this and someday the blog may generate the image credits automatically using the reference notation.

 ## Draft Review

-*todo*
+W

 ## Publishing